 The Germanic Studies Department offers a BA in Germanic Studies, a Minor in German Language, Literature, and Culture, and an MA and PhD in German Literature and Language, as well as Education Abroad programs.

 The Department of Middle Eastern Studies offers a BA in Arabic Studies, a BA in Persian Studies, a Minor in Arabic, and Minor in Hebrew, a Minor in Persian Studies, a Flagship Program in Arabic, and a Flagship Program in Persian, as well as Education Abroad programs.
-It is the home of the Roshan Center for Persian Studies.
+It is the home of the Roshan Institute for Persian Studies.

 The Department of Russian offers a BA in Russian Language, Literature, and Culture and a Minor in Russian Studies, as well as opportunities to study abroad.
 The major and most classes are small, and students enjoy a high degree of faculty-student interaction.
 The current faculty are well-known in Russian literature, culture, film and language curriculum and design, and include the authors of the popular textbook series Russian in Stages.